Binary Jumbled Pattern Matching on Trees and Tree-Like Structures: Jumbled Pattern Matching on Trees

 We are therefore interested only in windows including the split position, and this is the important distinction from the standard jumbled pattern matching problem on strings.
 Clearly, using the fastest $O(n^2/\log^2 n)$-time algorithm~\cite{MR12} for the standard string problem we can also solve our problem and compute $A_v$ in $O(|S|^2/\log^2 n)$ time.
 However, recall that for our total analysis (over all nodes $v$) to give $O(n^2/\log^2 n)$ we need the time to be $O(|X_v|\cdot|Y_v| /\log^2 n)$ and not $O((|X_v| + |Y_v|)^2 /\log^2 n)$.

-\paragraph{\bf First speedup.} The $O(\log^2 n)$-factor speedup for jumbled pattern matching on strings~\cite{MR12} is achieved by a clever combination of lookup tables.
-One log factor is achieved by computing the maximum 1s in a window of length $i$ only when $i$ is a multiple of $s = (\log n)/6 $.
-Using a lookup table over all possible windows of length $s$, a sliding window of size $i$ can be extended in $O(1)$ time to all windows of sizes $i+1,\ldots,i+ s -1$ that start at the same location (see~\cite{MR12} for details).
+\paragraph{\bf First speedup.} The $O(\log^2 n)$-factor speedup for jumbled pattern matching on strings~\cite{MR12} is achieved by a clever combination of lookup tables (also known as the ``Four Russians technique'') .
+One log factor is achieved by computing the maximum number of 1s in a window of length $i$ only when $i$ is a multiple of $s = (\log n)/6 $.
+Using a lookup table over all possible pairs of length-$s$ windows, a sliding window of size $i$ can be extended in $O(1)$ time to all windows of sizes $i+1,\ldots,i+ s -1$ that start at the same location (see~\cite{MR12} for details).
 Their algorithm can output in $O(n^2/ \log n)$ time an array of $O(n/\log n)$ words.
 For each $i$ that is a multiple of $s$, the array keeps one word storing the maximum number of 1s over all windows of length $i$ and another word storing the binary increment vector for the maximum number of 1s in all windows of length $i+1,\ldots,i+ s -1$.

 By only considering windows that include the split position of $S_v$, this idea easily translates to an $O(|X_v|\cdot|Y_v| /\log n)$-time algorithm to compute $A_v$ and implicitly store it in $O((|X_v|+|Y_v|) /\log n)$ words.
 From this it is also easy to obtain an $O((|X_v|+|Y_v|) /\log n)$-words representation of $B_v$.
 Notice that if $v$ has a single child then the same procedure works with $|X_v|=0$ in time $O(|Y_v| /\log n)=O(n/\log n)$.
 Summing over all nodes $v$, we get an $O(n^2/\log n)$-time solution for binary jumbled indexing on trees.